ManavVashi/ANN_Classification_Regression_By_The_AI/README.md

-here I bind all my done with ANN(Artifitial Neural Network) I solved
+# ANN_Classification_Regression_By_The_AI

+* I tried ANN for classification and regression problems.
+I included all the necessary theories required to write a code in my notebook.
+I tried to do code in as simple as possible manner that everyone could understand.
+If you are a beginner then this repository could be the best start for you if you want to know about ANN.

+#
-1. binary classification problem using ANN notebook:binary-class-classification-ann.ipynb
+1. binary classification problem using ANN
+* Notebook:binary-class-classification-ann. ipynb
-   dataset: Churn_Modelling.csv
+* Dataset: Churn_Modelling.csv

 3. multiclass classification problem using ANN
-   notebook: Multiclass_Classification_ANN_Tensorflow.ipynb
+* Notebook: Multiclass_Classification_ANN_Tensorflow. ipynb
-   dataset: mnist dataset from keras library
+* Dataset: mnist dataset from keras library

 5. regression problem using ANN
-   notebook: regression-problem-ann-tensorflow.ipynb
+* Notebook: regression-problem-ann-tensorflow. ipynb
-   dataset: Admission_Predict_Ver1.1.csv
+* Dataset: Admission_Predict_Ver1.1.csv